Sylvia Rhone: Motown and Universal Motown Records

-In 2004, Rhone was appointed president of Motown Records, executive vice president of Universal Records, with chairman of Universal Music Group, Doug Morris, calling her "a rainmaker", and Universal Motown Record Group chairman Mel Lewinter citing Rhone as a "natural to lead Motown's evolution into the future".
+In 2004, Rhone was appointed president of Motown Records, executive vice president of Universal Records, with the chairman of Universal Music Group, Doug Morris, calling her "a rainmaker", and Universal Motown Record Group chairman Mel Lewinter citing Rhone as a "natural to lead Motown's evolution into the future".
 Under Rhone's stewardship, Motown reinvigorated both roster and staff, re-tooling the label into one of the savvier digital music business platforms.
 Rhone added Akon, India.Arie, Erykah Badu, Lil Wayne, Chamillionaire and others to the label.

 In February 2006, the Universal Music label split into two labels, Universal Republic Records and Universal Motown Records, with Rhone serving as president of the latter.
-Rhone's approach helped to raise the global identity of Cash Money Records, while also placing an increased emphasis on Universal Motown artists' connecting with fans via micro-blogging and social network platforms.
+Rhone's approach helped to raise the global identity of Cash Money Records, while also placing an increased emphasis on Universal Motown artists' connecting with fans via social media.

-Rhone passed up on signing Drake; later he would sign a distribution deal with Universal for one of the largest advances to an unsigned artist in history.
+Rhone declined to sign Drake, who would later sign a distribution deal with Universal for one of the largest advances to an unsigned artist in history.

 Rhone stepped down from being president of the company in 2011.

-Sony Music Entertainment/Epic and Vested In Culture

-In 2012, Rhone became CEO of her self-established label Vested In Culture, which was distributed through Epic Records.
-In 2014, Rhone was named President of Epic Records, where she has overseen the release of projects including Travis Scott's No. 1 album Astroworld; Camila Cabello's #1 debut album Camila and the smash single "Havana," which was recently named the biggest single of 2018 by the IFPI.
-Since 2017, Rhone has been the head of Epic Records' operations.

-Rhone was named Chairwoman and CEO of Epic Records in 2019.
-Under Rhone's leadership, the label has placed three artists simultaneously in the Top 10 of the Billboard 200 Albums chart twice, with Travis Scott's album Astroworld debuting at the top spot and returning to No. 1 again at the end of 2018.
-Rhone has guided multiple artists to the top of the charts at Epic Records, including Travis Scott, Camila Cabello, 21 Savage, Future, DJ Khaled, French Montana, Meghan Trainor and others.

-She has also been recognized for bringing unprecedented hip hop success to the label and projects from Future, 21 Savage, and others.